Kubernetes vs OpenShift: 5 Key Differences

-Kubernetes, which is often mentioned as K8s, is free and open-source container management and orchestration software.
-It is a technology platform developed by Google, which was later open-sourced to the community.
+Google developed it and later open-sourced to the community.
 After it was open-sourced, it was immediately adopted by the Cloud Native Computing Foundation (CNCF).

 1. Self-healing